-Generally, when an insured (registered for GST) purchases medical insurance policy or personal accident insurance policy, he is not entitled to claim the input tax incurred on the policy.
-Given that situation, when there is a cash settlement on that policy, the insurer/takaful operator is entitled to a deemed input tax credit.
+Generally, when a policyholder (registered for GST) purchases medical insurance policy or personal accident insurance policy, he is not entitled to claim the input tax incurred on the policy.
+Given that situation, when there is a cash settlement on that policy, the insurer or takaful operator is entitled to a deemed input tax credit.

-(c) Where cash payment is made pursuant to an insurance policy to an insured who is a GST registered sole proprietor and he uses the insurance policy other than for the purpose of carrying on his business (personal use).
+(d) Where cash payment is made pursuant to an insurance policy to a policyholder who is a GST registered sole proprietor and he uses the insurance policy other than for the purpose of carrying on his business (personal use).

 Ms. Betty Lim is a GST registered sole proprietor.
 She purchases a fire insurance policy for her residence at Jalan Ampang, Kuala Lumpur.
-Since the insurance coverage is not for the purpose of any business carried on by her, the insurer/takaful operator can claim deemed input tax credit incurred on any cash payments made out to her in respect of a loss pursuant to her fire insurance policy.
+Since the insurance coverage is not for the purpose of any business carried on by her, the insurer or takaful operator can claim deemed input tax credit incurred on any cash payments made out to her in respect of a loss pursuant to her fire insurance policy.

-(d) Computation of deemed input tax credit
+(e) Computation of deemed input tax credit

-To determine the amount of deemed input tax credit, the insurer/takaful operator must apply the tax fraction to the amount of cash payment made by the insurer/takaful operator in accordance to the formula given below.
+To determine the amount of deemed input tax credit, the insurer or takaful operator must apply the tax fraction to the amount of cash payment made by the insurer or takaful operator in accordance to the formula given below.

-Deemed input tax credit = $\frac{\text{GST rate}}{100 + \text{GST rate}}$ X cash payment
+Deemed input tax credit = $$\frac{\text{GST rate}}{100\% + \text{GST rate}} \quad \text{X cash payment}$$ the time of purchase on 1 December 2015 (GST implementation date 1 April 2015) for an insurance cover period of one year.

-An insurer/takaful operator made a cash payment of RM10,500 on 1 May 2013 to a motor insurance policyholder who is not a registered person.
-The premium for this policy was subject to a GST rate of 6% at the time of purchase on 1 December 2015 (GST implementation date 1 June 2015) for an insurance cover period of one year.
+An insurer or takaful operator made a cash payment of RM10,600 on 1 May 2016 to a motor insurance policyholder who is not a registered person.
+The premium for this policy was subject to a GST rate of 6% at

 Deemed input tax credit =

 $$\frac{6}{100 + 6}$$

-X RM10,500 = RM500
+$X RM10,600 = RM600$

-(e) Manner to claim deemed input tax credit
+(f) Manner to claim deemed input tax credit

-An insurer/takaful operator making any cash payment under an insurance contract to an insured in the course of settling a claim under the contract, and he intends to claim deemed input tax credit, he must hold a document showing that he has made the cash payment e.g. discharge vouchers, payment advice, etc.
+An insurer or takaful operator making any cash payment under an insurance contract to an policyholder in the course of settling a claim under the contract, and he intends to claim deemed input tax credit, he must hold a document showing that he has made the cash payment e.g. discharge vouchers, payment advice, etc.